top of page

 Coming from the United States and holding progressive convictions, what led you to work on Raymond Aron?

 When I was living in Germany, the first time I was able to visit Paris, I fell in love with the city immediately.
-And I thought to myself, was there anyone in France that I can study that’s conversant with German philosophy but really interested in politics?
-There’s just no one greater than Aron.
+And I thought to myself, was there anyone in France that I could study who was conversant with German philosophy but also really interested in politics?
+Of course, Aron became the obvious option.

 Commentaires